Krista07/SQL_Projects/README.md

 # SQL_Projects

-Here you'll be able to see how I progress with teaching myself SQL and become more advanced as I learn and grow.
+This is where you'll be able to see my progress as I teach myself SQL.
+Right now I'm using preview tool to view my SQL.
+I would recommend copy/paste my code into a SQL compiler that allows you to preview how it looks.